GabrielAndre2811/GabrielAndre2811/README.md

-- 👋 Hello, I’m Gabriel André: A dedicated student pursuing a Bachelor's degree in Systems Analysis and Development as well as Computing Education.
+- 👋 Hello, I’m Gabriel André: A dedicated student pursuing a Bachelor's degree in **Systems Analysis and Development** as well as **Computing Education**.
 - 👀 Interests: Passionate about Artificial Intelligence, Programming Languages, and Game Development.
 - 🌱 Current Focus: Expanding my expertise by learning TypeScript and modern frameworks.
 - 💞️ Collaboration: Open to contributing to educational embedded systems projects using Arduino/Esp/Rasp and innovative technologies.